PacificRebel/weather-tdd/README.md

 ## 6. Add title and change fonts
 Improve the basic look by adding a trending font from Google fonts, and changing sizes.

+## 7. Add Travis CI testing
+Travis tests passing (sign in via https://www.travis-ci.com/ and sync your GitHub project).

-## 7. Add live webcam button to Weather.js
+## 8. Add live webcam button to Weather.js
 Use CardActionArea from Material UI to add actions to buttons, firstly live Helsinki webcam to the central weather button.

 To run: